nithril/nithril.github.io/_posts/2015-06-28-maven-continuous-release.markdown

 # Conclusion

-We get continuous release everywhere with continuous integration pressure.
+We get continuous release for application and dependencies with continuous integration pressure.
 Every artifact is releasable without the burden of a release process.
+The same pipeline can be used to do CI and to generate a promotable artifact.